 Throughout this history, Barth continued to produce production quantities of machined components and welded fabrications for Fortune 500 companies.
 This diversity has helped the company serve its customers as trends through the decades have ebbed and flowed.

 Barth continued to grow, acquiring American Machine Builders in 1991 and Landis Machine in 1997.
 As manufacturing and consumers trends have changed, the company has kept pace.
-Revolutions in classic consumer brands have given way to sophisticated robotic systems for streamlining supply chain, amusement park infrastructure, MRI machines and other medical 04192011_Barth _0057.5-2devices.
+Revolutions in classic consumer brands have given way to sophisticated robotic systems for streamlining supply chain, amusement park infrastructure, MRI machines and other medical devices.

 Barth’s 125,000 square foot facility includes: fabricating, machining, and assembly operations ready to manufacture everything from parts to entire manufacturing lines.
 Barth ensures on-time delivery and maintains cost with a full complement of machining centers and CNC production machines.
 These capabilities, combined with the manufacturing resources of Northeast Ohio, provide efficient and cost-effective production for customers’ parts, assemblies, and machines.